Protect Your Privacy:

 The first thing you need to worry about is your immediate safety.
 Do what you need to do to make yourself safe.
 It may be helpful to contact someone you trust, a sexual assault crisis line, police or hospital.
-Select All under the Sexual Assault Services search (on the left side of this website) for a list of sexual assault services near you.
+Select All under the Sexual Assault Services search (on the right side of this website) for a list of sexual assault services near you.

 If you have physical injuries that need to be looked after, go to a hospital.